-- 1. If outside assistance has been called make sure someone is at the front gate (and at key locations if in a large area) to provide directions to the emergency crew. - 2.
+- 1. If outside assistance has been called, make sure someone is at the front gate (and at key locations if in a large area) to provide directions to the emergency crew. - 2.
 Send a bystander if you are unavailable.
 Remind them to give clear directions and a site number or area.
 Ask for volunteers to maintain traffic flow or keep crowds away from the scene. - 3.
-Write down notes about the emergency event so that you can report back to your supervisor.
+Write down notes about the emergency event so that you can report back to you supervisor.
 Note names, addresses, phone numbers, identification, vehicle licenses and descriptions, type of injuries, or damage.
-Your information will be needed to assist the park staff in filling out an Accident/Incident Report.

-4. After the emergency, if possible, clean up debris or block the area off.
+Your information will be needed to assist the park staff in filling our an Accident/Injury Report. - 4.
+After the emergency, if possible, clean up debris or block off the area.